 The Parkinson’s Foundation alerts the community that the US Food and Drug Administration (FDA) has approved safinamide tablets (Xadago®) as an add-on treatment for people with Parkinson’s who are currently taking A medication used together with levodopa to enhance its effects.
-When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa and experiencing “off” episodes.
+When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. and experiencing “off” episodes.
 The FDA announced the approval on March 21.

 Carbidopa/levodopa is the gold-standard therapy for Parkinson’s movement symptoms.
 As Parkinson’s progresses, many people experience “off” periods in which the drug wears off and movement symptoms return before the next dose.
 "Off" periods can be very disabling.

 Strategies for coping with "off" period including adjusting the medication schedule or adding new medications.
-For example, existing medications such as rasagiline (Azilect®), selegiline (Eldepryl®), entacapone (Comtan®) and tolcapone (Tasmar®) are proven to reduce "off times" and increase "on time" when used alongside levodopa.
+For example, existing medications such as rasagiline (Azilect®), selegiline (Eldepryl®), entacapone (Comtan®) and tolcapone (Tasmar®) are proven to reduce When medication is not working well.
+Symptoms become more noticeable and movement becomes more difficult. and increase When medications are working and you experience good symptom control. when used alongside levodopa.

 Similar to Azilect or Eldepryl, the newly-approved safinamide is an MAO-B inhibitor, but works by slightly differently in the brain.
-The FDA states that in two clinical trials, safinamide was shown to reduce “off” periods and increase “on” time without Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s. in people with Parkinson's experiencing motor fluctuations.
+The FDA states that in two clinical trials, safinamide was shown to reduce “off” periods and increase “on” time without Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s. in people with Parkinson's experiencing Changes in the ability to move, often related to medication timing; also called “on-off” fluctuations..

 “We are excited to see another option available to people with Parkinson's who seek to extend the amount of time per day they experience symptom relief," said Michael S. Okun, M.D., Medical Director, Parkinson’s Foundation.
 “This drug belongs to the MAO-B class of medications.
 There are several restrictions, so people with Parkinson’s should check with their doctors as to whether this is a reasonable option for them — either as a new medication or as a replacement to their existing MAO-B inhibitor."